ialy1595/blog/content/about.md

 ## Water Half Torpedo Half [(repository)](https://github.com/ialy1595/Water-Half-Torpedo-Half)

 You must avoid approaching torpedoes.
 There are many games of this genre.
 However, there is a **distinction only in this game: The enemy's information is given discontinuously**.
 You can only verify the position of the torpedo when the radar is passing by.
 You should anticipate and avoid the trajectory of a torpedo through color indicators that tell you the speed.
-It will allows you to experience that what is natural is not natural.
+It will allow you to experience that what is natural is not natural.

  - Unity with C#
  - Android build
- - Use CCW algorithm for ladar collision check
+ - Use CCW algorithm for radar collision check
  - Validated stage clearable
     - Torpedo generated randomly
     - Checked to see if there was a clear path
     - Use flood-fill algorithm
- - Torpedo generated more frequently near submarines.
+ - Torpedo is generated more frequently near submarines.
-    - For prevent long waiting in only one place a.k.a 존버
+    - For preventing long waiting in only one place a.k.a 존버
     - Use probability density function

 ![](/images/about_me/torpedo_demo1.gif#center30)

 ## NDB [(repository)](https://github.com/ialy1595/NDB.git)

 Game management tycoon game.
-Users can control the game’s popularity by summoning appropriate number of monsters.
-It has contents like summoning monsters, increasing server, employing bug GMs who handles bug users, buying and using items, regular and emergency inspections.
-It received 3 votes in Nexon Dream Members workshop.
+Users can control the game’s popularity by summoning an appropriate number of monsters.
+It has contents like summoning monsters, increasing server, employing bug GMs who handle bug users, buying and using items, regular and emergency inspections.
+It received 3 votes in the Nexon Dream Members workshop.

  - Unity, C#
  - Team project (6 members)